Exclusive: Barneys New York explores options that include bankruptcy - sources

 “We continue to work closely with all of our business partners to achieve the goals we’ve set together and maximize value.
 To that end, our board and management are actively evaluating opportunities to strengthen our balance sheet and ensure the sustainable, long-term growth and success of our business,” the company added.

-Should it file for bankruptcy, Barneys would be one of the most high-profile victims of the downturn in retail, and underscore how even luxury department stores are not immune from fierce competition with e-commerce firms such as Amazon.com Inc.
+Should it file for bankruptcy, Barneys would be one of the most high-profile victims of the downturn in retail, and underscore how even luxury department stores are not immune from fierce competition with e-commerce firms such as Amazon.com Inc (AMZN.O).

 Sears Holdings Inc, Toys “R” Us Inc and Gymboree Group Inc have also filed for bankruptcy in roughly the past year.